CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

     3) The WM allows staggering scheduling of new jobs to reduce the load on the underlying scheduler, which is useful when executing large simulations on several thousands of nodes.

-5) **Feedback to the macro model from the micro model**: The WM updates the macro model parameters, periodically (every two hours) collecting the accumulated RAS-lipid radial distribution functions (RDFs) from each CG simulation via data provided by the in situ analysis, gathering these metrics through the filesystem, reading the RDFs for each CG simulation, aggregating them through appropriate weighting, and converting them to the free-energy functionals needed for the macro model.
+5) **Feedback to the macro model from the micro model**: The WM updates the macro model parameters, periodically (every two hours) collecting the accumulated RAS-lipid radial distribution functions (RDFs) from each CG simulation via data provided by the in-situ analysis, gathering these metrics through the filesystem, reading the RDFs for each CG simulation, aggregating them through appropriate weighting, and converting them to the free-energy functionals needed for the macro model.

-    1) The data collected for generating feedback is from the results of the in situ analysis.
+    1) The data collected for generating feedback is from the results of the in-situ analysis.

     2) MuMMI uses the filesystem for this (as opposed to memory), posing scalability challenges.